Israel–Ukraine relations

 Israel–Ukraine relations are foreign relations between Israel and Ukraine.
-Both countries recognized each other on 11 May 1949 as the Ukrainian SSR and established de jure diplomatic relations on 26 December 1991 when Ukraine became independent.
-Israel has an embassy in Kyiv.
-Ukraine has an embassy in Tel Aviv and a consulate-general in Haifa.
-There are 30,000 Ukrainians settled in Israel, while Ukraine has one of Europe's largest Jewish communities.
-Ukraine was also the first state outside of Israel to have had both a Jewish president and prime minister simultaneously.
+Both countries recognized each other on 11 May 1949 (as the Ukrainian SSR) and established de jure diplomatic relations on 26 December 1991 when Ukraine became independent.
+Israel has an embassy in Kyiv and Ukraine an embassy in Tel Aviv.
+There are 30,000 Ukrainians settled in Israel, while Ukraine has a longstanding Jewish community.
+Ukraine was the first state outside Israel to have had both a Jewish president and prime minister simultaneously.

 Ukraine and Israel have had tense relations during the current Russo-Ukrainian War.
 Israel was neutral on Russia's annexation of Crimea in 2014.
-The thirty-sixth government of Israel led by Naftali Bennett condemned the 2022 Russian invasion of Ukraine and sent humanitarian aid.
+The Israeli government of Naftali Bennett condemned the 2022 Russian invasion of Ukraine and sent humanitarian aid.
 The current government of Benjamin Netanyahu also sent humanitarian aid.
-However, Israel refused calls to impose sanctions on Russia, provide lethal military aid or to send missile defense technology directly to Ukraine.
-Ukraine has voted for UN resolutions against Israel's occupation of the Palestinian territories.
-Israel has joined Russia and the United States in voting against a UN General Assembly resolution reaffirming Ukraine's territorial integrity.
+However, Israel refused calls to impose sanctions on Russia, and refused to send weapons or missile defense technology directly to Ukraine.
+At the UN, Ukraine has voted to condemn Israel's occupation of the Palestinian territories, and Ukraine recognizes the State of Palestine.
+Israel joined Russia to vote against a UN resolution affirming Ukraine's territorial integrity.
+Ukraine acknowledged Israel's right to self-defense but demanded Israel end its war against Gaza and sent humanitarian aid to Gaza.